KJCarlosYu/KJCarlosYu/README.md

 - Big Data Technologies (e.g., Hadoop, Spark)
 ## Projects

-> ### Analysis of the Factor of Chinese Culture in Spanish Self-published Media- With thePerspective of 5W Model
+> ### Exploring Chinese Cultural Influence on Spanish Self-published Media: A 5W Model Analysis
-> Data Analyst in Student Innovation and Entrepreneurship Project in Sun Yat-sen University, completing the project "Analysis of the     Factor of Chinese Culture in Spanish Self-published Media- With thePerspective of 5W Model".
+> Serving as a Data Analyst for the Student Innovation and Entrepreneurship Project at Sun Yat-sen University, I led the initiative "Exploring Chinese Cultural Influence on Spanish Self-published Media: A 5W Model Analysis."
+This project aims to dissect the impact of Chinese culture on the realm of Spanish self-published media, utilizing a comprehensive perspective through the 5W model.

-## Contributions
+> ### Unveiling Rental Patterns Through Linear Regression
+> Played a key role in developing a model to predict rental prices in Madrid.
+Took charge of data manipulation and model selection, contributing to the project's overall success.

 ## Connect with Me

--